Boat Terminology – A Boat Glossary of What You Should Know

 Inboard engines are installed inside the hull, in the bilge in recreational boats.

-The keel is the beam that runs in the middle of the boat from bow to stern.
+The keel section of a boat is the beam that runs in the middle of the boat from bow to stern.
 It provides stability and control when the boat is moving forward.

 It is a measure of speed that is equal to one nautical mile (6076 feet) per hour.